 By now you must be thinking, what a douche.
 He thinks he has got it all figured out.
 Well, I kind of do.
 As arrogant as that may sound, but the answer to uninterrupted happiness is really straight forward and simple.
 Want to know what it is?
 If you’ve read this far then you must be like – spill it already!

 Well, the answer is progress.
 Progress is equivalent to happiness.

 Don’t believe me?
 It really is that straight forward.
 If you are not growing you are dying and ebbing away.
 I have really come to notice this principle through my kids.
 If you have kids think about this.
 If you don’t, ask someone who does.

-When I look at our kids, you can tell that despite them being children (under 3), having their moments, crying, brotherly roughness and what not, they are still continuously happy.
-We can walk into a toy store, they’ll ask what everything is and what it does or if they may look at it.
+When I look at our kids, you can tell that despite them being children (under 3), having their moments, crying, brotherly roughness, and whatnot, they are still continuously happy.
+We can walk into a toy store, they’ll ask what everything is and what it does or if they may touch certain things.
 But they don’t go about screaming or yelling that they want something.
 What I have come to notice in them is that their source of happiness is the moments of growth.
 Those moments in which their eyes light up because they learned something new, like putting on their own clothes or going to the toilet.
 You can really tell that specific gleam in their face.
 Progress in learning is happiness.
 And kids will definitely teach you that.
 Unfortunately, we condition ourselves to seek happiness elsewhere, through the points I mentioned above, even though we know what long term happiness equals.